Navigating the Complex Journey of Infertility

-2. You have irregular periods and/or experience bleeding or spotting between periods: This might be an indication of ovulation problems which is a cause of infertility.
+Irregular periods or spotting between periods could be a sign of ovulation problems, which is a common cause of infertility.

-6. You have history of sexually transmitted diseases (STDs) such as chlamydia and gonnorhea: These can result in pelvic inflammatory disease and blocked fallopian tubes.
+Sexually transmitted diseases like chlamydia and gonorrhea can lead to pelvic inflammatory disease and blocked fallopian tubes, affecting fertility.

-7. You have abnormal pelvic pain during your periods or sexual intercourse: These symptoms may indicate endometriosis, tubal disease, pelvic inflammatory disease, or fibroids, all of which can negatively affect fertility.
+Experiencing abnormal pelvic pain during your periods or sexual intercourse could be a sign of conditions like endometriosis or fibroids, which can negatively impact fertility.

 Smoking and excessive alcohol consumption can have detrimental effects on both male and female reproductive health.